open-xchange/appsuite-middleware/documentation/components/calendar/implementation_details.md

 - In OX (legacy), this is the user who created the event
 - In iCalendar, this is the ``ORGANIZER`` property and points to the organizer of the event
 - In CalDAV, the organizer determines the type of scheduling object resources:
-  RFC 6638, 3.1: *A calendar object resource is considered to be a valid organizer scheduling object resource if the "ORGANIZER" iCalendar property is present and set in all the calendar components to a value that matches one of the calendar user addresses of the owner of the calendar collection.*
-  And: * "A calendar object resource is considered to be a valid attendee scheduling object resource if the "ORGANIZER" iCalendar property is present and set in all the calendar components to the same value and doesn't match one of the calendar user addresses of the owner of the calendar collection, and if at least one of the "ATTENDEE" iCalendar property values matches one of the calendar user addresses of the owner of the calendar collection."*
+  RFC 6638, 3.1: *A calendar object resource is considered to be a valid organizer scheduling object resource if the "ORGANIZER" iCalendar property is present and set in all the calendar components to a value that matches one of the calendar user addresses of the owner of the calendar collection.* and *A calendar object resource is considered to be a valid attendee scheduling object resource if the "ORGANIZER" iCalendar property is present and set in all the calendar components to the same value and doesn't match one of the calendar user addresses of the owner of the calendar collection, and if at least one of the "ATTENDEE" iCalendar property values matches one of the calendar user addresses of the owner of the calendar collection.*
   So, for newly created events, the ``ORGANIZER`` property of the iCal data must match the *owner* of the parent calendar collection.
 - In Outlook, this is the meeting organizer